10sec-project/10seconds/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Biteducoin.
+This directory contains data-driven tests for various aspects of 10Seconds.

 License
 --------